 This is very closely linked to the excuse above.
 Look, I understand that people get nervous, I understand that people get scared.
 I do.
 Fear in and of itself is not necessarily a bad thing – in some cases it can be a useful tool – unless that is it stops you from following your dreams.
 The key to beating this fear is being prepared.
 Do your research, take reasonable precautions for your own safety and you will be fine.
 Being prepared and taking steps for your own personal safety and security is a good thing.
 Letting irrational fear to dictate your actions is not.

-Okay, there’s nothing wrong with that.
+Okay, this is actually fine.
+There’s nothing wrong with that.
 In fact finishing your education is a good thing, but you can have your cake and eat it.
 No one said travel has to be an either or thing, and getting an education and world travel are not mutually exclusive.
 Why not take short weekend breaks or take a snap year in the long summer break, then plan for a gap year or extended backpacking trip when you graduate?

 And who says you can’t do both?
 I’m living proof that you can have a good career and travel whenever you want, I’m a registered charge nurse by day and an intrepid world adventurer by – well, whenever the hell I decide to take time off and go travelling!
 In fact if you spin it right, having a gap year or two on your CV can actually be really beneficial to your career!